Filing for Support

 UIFSA (UNIFORM INTERSTATE FAMILY SUPPORT ACT) - FILING TO ANOTHER STATE

 If the Defendant (noncustodial parent and/or spouse) resides outside of Pennsylvania and you wish to file to that state, you may need to make an appointment to file.
 Please contact the office prior to filing a request for support services.
 UIFSA (Uniform Interstate Family Support Act) complaints can take an hour or more to complete.
-Please provide the same information that you would provide for a local complaint as well as your 3 (3) most recent pay stubs and your children’s birth certificates.
+Please provide the same information that you would provide for a local complaint as well as the required UIFSA documents if applicable.
 In order to expedite the filing process, we ask that you not bring your children with you.

 If there is or has already been an order entered in another state, please bring a copy of that support order with you when you file.

 If the children for whom you are filing for support were born out of wedlock, and the alleged father has not previously acknowledged paternity, the issue of paternity will need to be established prior to entering an order for support.
 This office will assist in establishing paternity for your children via either genetic testing or both parties entering into an Acknowledgment of Paternity.
 If genetic testing is requested, you will be informed of the procedure and the cost at the support/paternity conference where you will also be served with an order to appear for testing.

 If the Defendant has previously acknowledged paternity for a child born out of wedlock, please bring a copy of the acknowledgment with you at the time of filing.